duliodenis/programming-exercises/README.md

 3. | Find whether a string has all unique characters
 4. | (Fizz)Multiples of 3 (Buzz)Multiples of 5 (FizzBuzz) 3 & 5
 5. | Find the missing numbers in an array
+6. | Find the longest word in a sentence ignoring punctuations

 ### Licensing